plone/plone.recipe.codeanalysis/README.rst

 **zptlint-bin**
     Set the path to a custom version of zptlint.
 Default is ``bin/zptlint``.

-**deprecated-methods**
+**deprecated-aliases**
-    If set to True, warnings about deprecated methods will be printed.
+    If set to True, warnings about deprecated aliases will be printed.
 Default is False.

 **utf8-header**